-A new hire, a seasoned and experienced professional, an intern or a contractual employee; due to its nature of work, employee’s roles and responsibilities differ significantly.
-However, what remains common for all its employees is the “Human Touch” rendered by different organizations through their well structured phases of engagement and grooming which gives Talent Management a whole new meaning.
+A new hire, a seasoned and experienced professional, an intern or a contractual employee – across all these categories, employee roles and responsibilities differ significantly.
+However, what remains common for all employees is the “Human Touch” rendered by different organisations through their well structured phases of engagement and grooming which gives Talent Management a whole new meaning.

 The snapshot captures the essence:

 Once the employee has joined the company, it becomes essential that the feeling of belonging runs through and deep.
-The reason being, for any organization to stay focused on its vision and achieve its mission, the employees should find not only their goals but themselves too in sync with the objectives of the company.
+The reason being, for any organisation to stay focused on its vision and achieve its mission, the employees should find not only their goals but themselves too in sync with the objectives of the company.
 This is where the crucial aspect of “Engagement” comes in.
 Establishing a strong cultural, emotional and physical connect lies core to every employee engagement initiative.
-Just to name a few, activities such as Kid’s Day out, Team outings and lunches, Founder’s Day celebrations, conducted under the employee engagement forum, Live Wire, have not only fostered a long lasting bond with the employees in various firms but have also boosted team camaraderie.
+Just to name a few, activities such as Kids Day out, team outings and lunches, Founders Day celebrations, conducted under the employee engagement forum, Live Wire, have not only fostered a long lasting bond with the employees in various firms but have also boosted team camaraderie.

 While that is the fun bit, employee engagement tasks to acknowledge exemplary work, effort, intellect and dedication should remain in the fore-front as well.
 For example, many competitions are conducted internally in the offices through pop-ups on their computers or in other ways, wherein, the awardees receive iPod or iPad as gifts.
 The outcome of engaging employees is retention of talent and knowledge within the company.

-Giving the necessary chances to develop, makes the employee ready and leads to the last stage of the lifecycle which is to “Manage” the groomed employee.
+Providing the necessary opportunities for career growth makes the employee ready and leads to the last stage of the lifecycle which is to “Manage” the groomed employee.
 By this stage, an employee is capable enough to handle the different tasks assigned.
-As an incumbent organization, it then becomes important to acknowledge and reward the hard work so that a performance driven culture is fostered.
+As an incumbent organisation, it then becomes important to acknowledge and reward the hard work so that a performance driven culture is fostered.